apify/actor-whitepaper/README.md

 Beware that the frameworks might not yet implement all the features of the Actor programming model described in this whitepaper.

-This is currently work in progress.
+This is a work in progress.

 ### Overview